prikshit-2000/Customer-Segmentation/README.md

     - NumCatalogPurchases: Number of purchases made using a catalogue
     - NumStorePurchases: Number of purchases made directly in stores
     - NumWebVisitsMonth: Number of visits to company’s web site in the last month

+# Conclusion Segmentation

+## Write a short text of what is the key business takeaway of the recommendation.

+## Group 0 <br>
+- high spending and average income
+- Are a parent
+- Are older
+- has teen at home
+- Family size is atleast 2

+## Group 1
+- high spending and high income
+- More number of store purchases and catalog purchases
+- Family size is atmost 3
+- Atmost 1 child
+- Spend on all products

+## Group 2
+- low spending and low income
+- more web visits
+- at most 2 children
+- have only 1 teen

+## Group 3
+- high spending and low income
+- spends more on wines and gold.
+- more store purchases
+- atleast size of family is 2
+- definitely a parent

+ # Conclusion Promotion
+ ### Run SHAP analysis on the model results, and write a short text of what would be your recommendation to business for the next round of campaigns.?

+<i>It looks like the campaigns had a very least effect on people and it has'nt pulled the audience to buy the product.
+Deals made with Disocunt may had been able to make more effect then Campaigns.Perhaps there is a need of better targeted and well planned campaigns.<i><br>
+##### Recommendation to business for the next round of campaigns.
+- Discounts can be mentioned in the campaigns
+- Campaigns should be  more family oriented as we saw our data mostly contains families
+- A strategy can be followed as we have already clustered data so we can provide valid recommendations to customers according to their interests.
+- Some discounts  can be made on products displayed via campaign so that to sell more products at a cheap rate.
+This will help to retain customers.
+-  Meat and Fish can be sold together at some discount rate.
+- Campaigns should represent cultural aspects of the country that will drive more people towards them.
+- Campaigns can use humour.
+As the memes will do the rest.
+- Social Media can be used more effectively.